 In all actuality, the discovery of champagne was an accident and possibly a stroke of genius in the then non-existent marketing world.
 You see, yeast is activated by heat, and the wine then carried in barrels and fermented with yeast, would go through constant rates of change.

-By laying dormant in the cold and then by agitating in the heat, the yeast began to release carbon inside the barrels of wine.
-Instead of throwing out the now ‘ruined’ wine, the Frenchman who mulled the wine spiked the price, changed the name to champagne, and before long, royalty across Europe was inquiring about the sparkling wine.
+By laying dormant in the cold and then by agitating in the heat, the yeast began to release carbon inside the barrels.
+Instead of throwing out the now ‘ruined’ wine, the Frenchman who mulled it spiked the price, changed the name.

-So why do we celebrate with it now?
+So why do we celebrate with Alcohol now?

 It is said, we use it today as much for the symbolism of abundance, ‘your cup runneth over’ if you will.